-- Part-time teachers will be floaters, as their caseloads are guaranteed to be lower than that of full-time teachers.
+- Part-time teachers will be floaters.
+Their caseloads are guaranteed to be lower than that of full-time teachers.
 In addition, they are utilizing classroom space for only a portion of the school day.

 - Full-time teachers of specific content areas with historically lower student enrollments will be floaters.
 Examples: advanced math or advanced foreign language classes.

-- In any given school, a classroom that seats 35 students will be assigned to the teacher with 6 classes of 20-33 students, while the teacher with 5 classes of 8-15 students floats.
+It follows that in any given school, a classroom that seats 35 students will be assigned to the teacher with 6 classes of 20-33 students, while the teacher with 5 classes of 8-15 students will float.